Vishwas3000/Obsidian_KL/Making your first LLM Agent application.md

 - **Fused approach (Plan-and-Execute Together)** → The LLM executes commands immediately, which can fail unpredictably.

 This structured planning method makes it easier to debug, retry failed steps, and maintain flexibility in execution.

+## Lang Flow
+This is an opensource framework use to make a basic POC for making agents and llm based applications.
+This is a node based system for quick drag and drop.